Mylaana/AresExpedition/README.md

 add FR translation
 Waiting player event : rollback button display bugged
 add validation confirmation if not all builders locked
+add players being ready visibility on player's interface when not yet ready
+when selling cards, display the total value of selected cards
+display the phase we selected on the left progression pannel

 ### CI/CD
 Frontend automated testing: Ongoing